hakirisec/hakiri_toolbelt/README.md

 $ hakiri system:scan
 ~~~

 It will attempt to scrape versions of technologies in your current directory and then make a request to the Hakiri API to see if there are open CVE vulnerabilities.
-If any vulnerabilities are found, Hakiri CLI will ask you whether you want to see all of them.
+If any vulnerabilities are found, Hakiri Toolbelt will ask you whether you want to see all of them.
 The output will look something like this:

 ~~~
 -----> Scanning system for software versions...